A fitness centre adapted to your needs

-To remedy the situation, the YMCA Hochelaga-Maisonneuve established the Integrated Recreation Program in 2005.
+To remedy the situation, the YMCA established the Integrated Recreation Program in the Hochelaga-Maisonneuve neighbourhood in 2005.
 This integrated program makes it possible for these individuals to safely practice a fitness activity* with the help of a support person.

 The ultimate goal of the program is to help participants gain enough confidence to continue their fitness training on their own, at the YMCA or elsewhere.